www.woodborough-heritage.org.uk l Woodborough Photographic Recording Group © 2000-2023 | Terms of use

 Note:

-The Liber Albus book has been kept in the Southwell Minster library until 2008, it is currently at the Nottinghamshire Archives where attempts are being made to transcribe and translate it.
+The Liber Albus book was kept in the Southwell Minster library until 2008, it is currently at the Nottinghamshire Archives where attempts are being made to transcribe and translate it.

 The photograph on the left shows the fourteenth century pig skin covered heavily bound Liber Albus book.